 We look at some of our most mysterious landmarks cared for by the National Trust

 Stonehenge, the stone circle that has dominated Salisbury Plain for close to 5,000 years, is one of England’s most famous historic monuments.
-A World Heritage Site for more than 30 years, 2018 marks 100 years since Stonehenge was given to the nation by local landowners, securing its place as one of our most significant prehistoric sites.
+A World Heritage Site for more than 30 years, in 2018 we marked 100 years since Stonehenge was given to the nation by local landowners, securing its place as one of our most significant prehistoric sites.

 English Heritage describes Stonehenge as the “most architecturally sophisticated prehistoric stone circle in the world”.
 It’s certainly one of the most dramatic: enhanced by its magnificent setting in what is known as the ‘Stonehenge Landscape’ on Salisbury Plain.
 The Stonehenge Landscape comprises 800 hectares of rolling hills that is home to more than 300 other prehistoric monuments, including burial mounds, long barrows, and sites such as Woodhenge and Durrington Walls.